1iveowl/CosmosResourceTokenBroker/README.md

 - [MSAL](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview).

-I've always enjoyed learning new stuff, and as I dove in, I found that this migration effort was kind enough to offer even more learning opportunities than first anticipated😉.
-Thus as I was struggeling along a bit, I found that I would help others (and frankly myself too) if I documents my learning and code as I progressed.
+I've always enjoyed learning new stuff, and as I dove in, I found that migration effort at hand was indeed kind enough to offer even more learning opportunities than first anticipated😉.
+So, as I was struggeling along, I decided that I might be able to help others (and frankly myself too), if I'd documentsmy learning and code as I progressed.

 I share this code and learning here in the hope that others might find it helpful and useful in their own learning/migration journey too.

-And this is not only for the migration scenario.
-I believe that what is shared in this repository is relevant too for those starting out with apps using Azure AD B2C, MSAL and Azure Cosmos DB, without ever having used AppCenter Auth or AppCenter Data before.
+Also, this repository is not only for the migration scenario.
+I believe that what is shared here, is likely to relevant too for those starting out with apps using Azure AD B2C, MSAL and Azure Cosmos DB - i.e. without ever having used AppCenter Auth or AppCenter Data before.

 ## About this library